 One of the major precepts of the right wing platform is that basic services and government functions can be more efficiently performed through the free market than by the government.
-While I am a progressive liberal, I agree that the free market can supply services that the government often does, and sometimes at a decreased price.
-I mean, look at Somalia, the rich use the free market to get medicine, food, and security while not needing to pay any of those pesky taxes to support those who cannot survive in the market.
+While I am a progressive liberal, I agree, that the free market can supply services that the government often does, and sometimes at a decreased price.
+I mean, look at Somalia, the rich use the free market forces to get medicine, food, and security while not needing to pay any of those pesks’ taxes to support those who cannot survive in the market.
 By privatizing everything in society from goods, to personal security/defense, Somalia has very little waste from the free rider problem.
 This situation allows for the rich and powerful to have everything and the poor to die of starvation.

 1) The free market is amoral and entirely based upon the profit motive.
 If you cannot pay for a service/good in the free market, you do not receive any help.
 If a profit can be made, the corporation is beholden to act even if the consumer is harmed (Chinese mouthwash using cheap antifreeze as a flavoring despite health risk).
 I am of the opinion that there are places for profit motives, but others where the profit motive is not proper.

 4) We are part of the same society and thus there is the moral imperative to help one another survive.
-Whether you use a religious or secular justification to the social contract, most people can agree that in a society as rich as ours, there is an obligation to others.
+Whether you use a religious or secular justification to the social contract, most people can agree that in a society as rich as ours there is an obligation to others.
 While I am not religious, I believe that there is some obligation to other less fortunate members of society.
 As for the religious, most religions have common moral tenants of charity, as well as basic component of a moral contract (Don't murder, steal, etc.).
 A pure market mentality only sees profit and loss, thus the less fortunate fail to get taken care of.

-In my opinion, there are several services which the free market will inevitably fail in and thus the government can more equitably administer at a net gain to society.
+In my opinion there are several services which the free market will inevitably fail in and thus the government can more equitably administer at a net gain to society.

-Defense -- Privatizing defense is almost always a terrible idea.
+DEFENSE -- Privatizing defense is almost always a terrible idea.
 From antiquity to modern times, defense has been the responsibility of the state and whenever it has become privatized, disaster has struck.
 Machiavelli made the point that a mercenary will always go to the highest bidder, and if you rely on them for defense, you will be taken by someone with more resources.
-Armies should be loyal to the state that they protect, or they will easily be bought off of the battlefield.
+Armies should be loyal to the state that they protect, or they will be easily be bought off of the battlefield.
 Mercenaries (such as Blackwater in modern times) are not bound by a common code of ethics because they are corporate, not governmental, thus are more likely to violate the rules of war and commit war crimes.
 One must only look at the history of PMCs in Iraq to see that relying on them for national defense would be a terrible idea.
 The main goal of defense and war should always be defending your home, not profit.

-Law and Order -- The police, courts, and prison systems should all be purely government run.
+LAW AND ORDER -- The police, courts, and prison systems should all be purely government run.
 There should be no profit motive in locking citizens up so there are no perverse incentives to lock up more people.
 In my opinion police should be paid by the public through taxes even if they could be more efficiently be run privately because they should exist to impartially enforce the law.
-Say somebody doesn't pay their taxes, does this mean that they should be excluded from protection by the law?
-That exclusion would be the end result if the police were privatized.
+Say somebody doesn't pay their taxes, does this mean that they should be excluded from protection by the law, that would be the end result if the police were privatized.
 The prison systems should be government run for two reasons.
 Where private prisons have taken over, surprisingly more people are arrested and jailed.
 Either prison lobbies are paying politicians to make the more draconian or the people in these places are merely worse; guess what I think the explanation is.
 By putting a profit motive on imprisoning people, corporations will maximize profit by maximizing the number of imprisoned through bribing politicians.
 To see the most extreme example of the effect I am describing go to this link: http://www.youtube.com/watch?v=5qjwEKtlZIU.
 If you think private prisons are good ideas after watching this nothing I can say will change your mind.